-http://buildmate.com.sg/product/curing-compound-quicseal507-quicseal/ Solar greenhouse designers often cite a rule of thumb along the lines of: To find the “best” angle for a greenhouse roof take your latitude and add 20 degrees.
-While the logic behind this rule is sound, it is a dramatic oversimplification that can lead to costly and unnecessary decisions to build very steeply angled roofs.
-Below, we explain how to find the range of angles that will yield adequate light in a year-round greenhouse?
-In this blog we will explain just that and if you’d like to know more on this topic, please see The Year-Round Solar Greenhouse, written by our very own founder Marc Plinke.
+Passive solar greenhouse designers often cite this rule of thumb: To find the “best” angle (or pitch) for a greenhouse roof take your latitude and add 20 degrees.
+While the logic behind this rule is sound, it is a dramatic oversimplification that can lead to costly and unnecessary decisions and a very steep roof.
+So, how do you find the range of roof pitch angles that will yield adequate light in a year-round greenhouse?
+In this blog we will explain just that and if you’d like to know more on this topic, check out, The Year-Round Solar Greenhouse, written by our very own founder Marc Plinke.

 - Take your latitude and add 20 degrees to achieve an angle that is roughly perpendicular to the angle of the sun during the winter season.

 That is the first half of the picture.
 The second half has to do with the geometry of the greenhouse and the area of glazing.
-These are also determined by the angle of the roof.
+These factors are also determined by the angle of the roof.
 As you can see in the examples below, a very steep roof pitch will create a very tall building with a much larger glazing area.
 A larger glazing area will collect more light and heat because it has a greater surface area that’s exposed to the sun.
-You can see this by comparing the area of the lines (representing light) in the graphic above.
-The steeper angle of a greenhouse roof has a greater area that is exposed to the sun.
+You can see this by comparing the area of the lines (representing light) in the graphic below.

-- Snow shedding – steeper roofs shed snow more easily in areas where this is a concern
+- Snow-shedding – steeper roofs shed snow more easily in areas where this is a concern

 - Summer heating – a very steep roof can reflect rather than transmit more light in the summer (considering that the summer sun is high in the sky and may hit the roof at an angle greater than 45 degrees)